 2. Human beings

 This section refers to any research involving human study participants, regardless of its nature or topic.
-It may encompass: (invasive or non-invasive) collection of biological samples, medical interventions, personal data gathering, interviews, observations, tracking, secondary use of information that has been collected for other purposes, officially collected information, information extracted from social media sites, etc. Section 4 on ‘Personal data’ may also apply.
+It may encompass: (invasive or non-invasive) collection of biological samples, medical interventions, personal data gathering, interviews, observations, tracking, secondary use of information that has been collected for other purposes, officially collected information, information extracted from social media sites, etc. The paragraphs on ‘Personal data’ may also apply.
 Also see the intranet webpages on research using humans in a non-medical or medical context.

 What is requested?